kurron/packer-server-xenial/README.md

 * a working [Vagrant](https://www.vagrantup.com/) installation

 ## Custom VirtualBox Appliance
-Currently, the process relies upon a VirtualBox applicance which was created by hand and is not currently part of this project.
+Currently, the process relies upon a VirtualBox appliance which was created by hand and is not currently part of this project.
 I did this because I wanted to use the virtualization aware kernel and couldn't figure out how to do that in an automated fashion.
 For this to work, you must have `Xenial-x64-Server.ova` in the root directory.